outr/reactify/README.md

 ## Setup

-reactify is published to Sonatype OSS and Maven Central currently supporting Scala and Scala.js on 2.11, 2.12, and 2.13 and Scala Native on 2.11.
+reactify is published to Sonatype OSS and Maven Central currently supporting:
+- Scala and Scala.js (2.11, 2.12, and 2.13)
+- Scala Native (2.11)

 Configuring the dependency in SBT simply requires: